timfee/scheduler/features/connections/README.md

   - **Conflict Checking**: Booked time is considered blocked
   - **Availability Checking**: Booked time is available unless explicitly blocked
   - **Booking**: Create new events in the calendar
-- **Primary Calendar**: Designate one calendar as the primary for booking new events

 ## Supported Providers